bpfman/bpfman/docs/developer-guide/shipping-bytecode.md

 ## Custom OCI compatible spec

-This variant of the EBPF bytecode image spec uses custom OCI medium types to represent EBPF bytecode as container images.
+This variant of the eBPF bytecode image spec uses custom OCI medium types to represent eBPF bytecode as container images.
 Many toolchains and registries may not support this yet.

 TODO(astoycos)